djbrieck/brieckspro/content/posts/instant-pot-coffee/index.md

 8. Pour coffee thought a filter to filter out the grounds using a paper filter, these grounds will be ultra fine and may cause the filter to plug up.

 The results were unexpectedly good, to me the coffee seemed to have extra strength and a better flavor, almost so that I could have probably used just half the grounds that I normally do.
-Also I found the flavor to be somewhere in between cold brew and drip, I need to do more tests with coffee tasting experts.
+Also, I found the flavor to be somewhere in between cold brew and drip, I need to do more tests with coffee tasting experts.

 ## Making a full liter of coffee or about 2.5 mugs worth